dhiraj-02/CompetetiveProgramming/README.md

 # Competetive-programming-codes-C-plusplus

-You will be getting codes for popular interview and competetive programming problems in C++ language
+You will be getting codes for popular interview and competetive programming problems solution in C++ language